ADM pursues big ag merger with grain trader Bunge: WSJ

 “ADM would take the more value-added downstream businesses and Glencore would own the more ag commodity businesses,” she said.

-Analysts at Morningstar said Bunge could go for about $90 to more than $100 per share.
-Aslam estimated that fair value for Bunge in a takeover would be $90 to $95 per share.

-A grain trading source said there is so much overlap of oilseed crushing assets between the two companies that the deal looks defensive – a way to keep Glencore from acquiring Bunge.
-Still, it would shore up ADM’s assets in South America, the trader said.
+A grain trading source said there is so much overlap of oilseed crushing assets between the two companies that the reported deal looks defensive – a way to keep Glencore from acquiring Bunge.

 Bunge rebuffed Glencore last year, and the two struck an agreement that temporarily prevents Glencore from making a hostile bid, according to news media reports.